junior-stack/myCMS/docs/posts/Docker.md

 ```

 ## 1.3 docker network
+**docker network:**
  When container is created without `--network` through `docker run`, they are default in the `docker0` network.
 Containers within this network can communicate with host and other containers within this network.
 They can also access the Internet. `docker0` is bridge type.
 Docker networks have following types:
- - Bridge: containers communicate each other through the host gateway and can access Internet through NAT
+ - Bridge: containers communicate each other through the host gateway and can access Internet through NAT; containers of this network must be on same machine
  - Host: containers themselves won't have IPs or ports.
 No ports mapping.
 They share the IPs and ports with the host
- - Overlay: used in docker swarm to communicate containers within different docker daemons
+ - Overlay: used in docker swarm to communicate containers within different docker daemons; containers of this network can be located on different machines
  - None

 ```powershell